eepsita-k/Portfolio/README.md

-# Portfolio
+# Portfolio Website

-My personal portfolio website built using HTML and CSS
+This is my personal portfolio website created using HTML and CSS.

+It includes:
+- About Me
+- Tech Stack
+- Projects
+- Education
+- Social Links

+## 👩‍💻 Author

+Eepsita